MHCI Program Application Details

-Ready to apply when we reopen the app?
+Ready to apply?
 We are excited that you are interested in the MHCI program.
-You will find everything you need to know about applying to our program and what is required in your application below.
+Our application opens each year in the fall.
+Below you will find everything you need to know about applying to our program and what is required in your application.

 Statement of Assurance